-- DPn probes (i.e. DP6, DP12, DP240) have a stiffer spring and are suitable for sedated or anaesthetised patients; I2n probes (i.e. I2S, I2P, I2C) are less stiff and are suitable for sedated, anaesthetised or awake patients. - DPn are available in 6, 12, and 240 hours. - I2n are available in 6, 24, and 72 hours. - These probes are intended for use on adults (16 years and above) and are single patient use. - A dedicated paediatric probe is available separately.
-Paediatrics are not discussed further in this workbook, but more information can be obtained through a Deltex Medical representative. - The probe is latex free. - The probe connector on the Doppler probe allows connection to the patient interface cable (PIC). - The probe can be withdrawn and stored for later re-use on the same patient if necessary, providing that the re-use occurs within the defined probe life.
-If removal is transitory, refer to the hospital policy for cleaning of equipment. - A bar indicates the length of time until probe expiry.
+- DPn probes (e.g. DP12, DP240) have a stiffer spring and are suitable for sedated or anaesthetised patients; I2n probes (e.g. I2C) are less stiff and are suitable for sedated, anaesthetised or awake patients. - The probes are available in different time variants e.g. 240 hours for DP240 or 72 hours for I2C.
+Please note that not all variants of probes are available in all markets.
+Speak to your Deltex Medical representative for further information. - These probes are intended for use on adults (16 years and above) and are single patient use. - A dedicated paediatric probe is available separately.
+Paediatrics is not discussed further in this workbook, but more information can be obtained through a Deltex Medical representative. - The probe is latex free. - The probe connector on the Doppler probe allows connection to the patient interface cable (PIC). - The probe can be withdrawn and stored for later re-use on the same patient if necessary, providing that the re-use occurs within the defined probe life.
+If removal is transitory, refer to the hospital policy for cleaning of equipment. - A bar in the top right area of the screen indicates the length of time until probe expiry.
 See the operating handbook for further details. - Disposal should be in accordance with hospital policies.